TEAMMATES/teammates/devdocs/godmode.md

 ##When do we use GodMode?

-GodMode can be used to create a new source file for a new browser test.
-This is done by simply assuming that the *expected* source is available and writing the test code.
-Then by executing the method using GodMode, the *expected* source will be generated and saved with the name specified in the test code.
-The following code snippet illustrates this:

-The following code is written WITHOUT a studentHomeTypicalHTML.html file.
-Then when this test is executed using GodMode, studentHomeTypicalHTML.html is automatically generated with the expected source.
+GodMode is typically used in the following two situations:

+1. To create a new source file for a (new) browser test.
+2. To update existing source files to reflect intended changes to the UI of the web pages.

+The following example describes the behaviour of GodMode and how it can be used in practice.
+Let us consider the case where the following line of test code is executed with GodMode enabled:
 ```java
 studentHomePage.verifyHtmlMainContent("/studentHomeTypicalHTML.html");
 ```

-GodMode can also be used to update test cases when there are EXPECTED changes in the source of the webpage.
-This is done by executing those test cases with GodMode enabled.
-At the end of the test run, the expected source is updated with the new changes.
+Here are three possible situations and the corresponding behaviours of GodMode when the test is executed with GodMode enabled:
+1. If `studentHomeTypicalHTML.html` exists and has the correct content, GodMode will not make any updates to the source file.
+2. If `studentHomeTypicalHTML.html` exists but has the wrong content, GodMode will update the source file with the correct content.
+The effect of this is that the test case will pass subsequent test runs with/without GodMode enabled.
+3. If `studentHomeTypicalHTML.html` does not exist, GodMode will create a source file with the given name AND with the correct content.
+The effect of this is that the test case will pass subsequent test runs with/without GodMode enabled.

 ##Best Practices##